prabudewage/portfolio/README.md

 The results revealed favorable agreement between the corrected IPS7100 measurements and the data from the EPA reference sensor.

 Used python to developed humidity correction algorithm based on physics theories for low-cost PM sensor to accuratly measure the PM concentration under high humidity condition.

+-
+- Developed a physics-based algorithm for humidity correction in Particulate Matter concentration for commercially available low-cost sensors that do not incorporate a dry mechanism.
+This improvement increased the accuracy of data by 5% in R2 value.
+- Introduced a computational method to estimate airbone nanoparticle (diameter < 50 nm) count in atmosphere.

 ### Estimate Airborne Nanoparticle concentration
 Despite the minute mass concentration of ultrafine particles (with a diameter less than 100 nm), they dominate the particle count in the atmosphere.